JanLauGe/janlauge.github.io/_posts/2018-10-11-data-science-machine-and-command-line-setup.md

 but unlike software developers, few of them spend a lot of time optimising this toolset for their specific needs.
-I compiled a simple step-by-step guide that helps to automate the process setting up a brand new data science machine and making it work for you by customising the command prompt and using a `.dotfile` approach to manage configuration, identity, and access information.
+I compiled a simple step-by-step guide that helps to automate the process setting up a brand new data science machine and making it work for you by customising the command prompt and using a dotfile approach to manage configuration, identity, and access information.
 This gets you from zero to Data Science in minutes on MacOS**